 Once the proposal is complete, various pieces of summary information can be obtained by right-clicking on the relevant node in the Project Tree.
-These come in three varieties:
+Of particular interest to most PIs is the amount of time required for the entire project and that can be seen in all of the following summaries.